-We get asked a lot, “when do I know I need to think about replacing my system?”
-This question doesn’t have a one answer because there is no exact science to the life expectancy of a heating system.
+We get asked a lot, “When do I know I need to replace the heating system?”
+This question doesn’t have one answer because there is no exact science to the life expectancy of a heating system.
 Several factors go into the longevity of a system.
-The quality of the unit, quality of the parts used to repair it over the years, how much it is used, and how regularly it has been serviced all play a role in how long a system will last.
+The quality of the unit, the quality of the parts used to repair it over the years, how much it is used, and how regularly it has been serviced all play a role in how long a system will last.
 However, if your system is over 15 years old, it’s time to start planning for a replacement.

 While most heating systems can last closer to 20 years, the reason we say start to plan at 15 years is just that – so you can plan.
 Heating systems are one of the biggest investments we make in our homes and the installation of a new one can be disruptive.
 When you have a few years to plan for it you can research what the best system and manufacturer is for you, where and how you want it installed, and you can start saving for this pricey home improvement.